vision-zjweu/compv.github.io/docs/hw1.md

 1. **To Canvas**: submit a `zip` file containing a **single** directory with your **uniqname** as the name that contains all your code (subdirectories are fine).

    {{ code }} -
-   <span class="code">We have indicated questions where you have to do something in code in red</span>
+   <span class="code">We have indicated questions where you have to do something in code in red. **If gradecope asks for it, also submit your code in the report.** </span>

    Starter code is given to you on Canvas under the "Homework 1" assignment.
 You can also download it [here](https://drive.google.com/file/d/1Bpqc8LLT67uLR4ZmbKYeMwvvYMrw_Gl-/view?usp=sharing).
 Clean up your submission to include only the necessary files.